Ensuring Ethical Business Practices

 MAKING A DIFFERENCE IN WIDER SOCIETAL NEEDS

 Our Animal Health business uses our experience, resources and science to help our partners keep animals healthy, ensure a sustainable food supply, protect public health, and help people and pets enjoy their lives together.
 We are committed to making a difference in the health and welfare of animals and in wider societal needs.
+We make it a priority to help those in need with product and monetary support.
+In the United States, this amounted to over $1.5 million in support in 2017.

 ACCESS TO VETERINARY EXPERTISE